How the IL School Racial Discrimination is Unconstitutional

 - The Civil Rights Act of 1964.
 Moreover, this is one of the groundbreaking elements in this case.
 Discrimination in places open to the public is banned.
 Of course, this includes public schools.

 This school district violates all of the civil rights laws I am aware of.
 And court precedent.
 There is still time between now and the start of the school year.
 There is a big chance the school district pulls back—more on that below.

 There is no way that this stands a court challenge.
 The district will likely buckle under the pressure of angry parents and (hopefully) state and county officials.
 As a result, it should be solved by itself in less than a month.
 However, even if the district goes ahead with its plan, here is what I see happening.
 Most likely, a parent or a civil rights group challenges the decision in court.

 A county or district court issues an emergency injunction.
 I can't see the school challenging such a decision.
 However, a Black Lives Matter group or a related one might fund a challenge higher up.
 Regardless, the Illinois Supreme Court or United States Supreme Court wouldn't accept this.
 As a result, there will be yet another precedent against racial discrimination in our legal tradition.
 It can't be too soon.
 Striking down such actions will hopefully prevent other districts from trying the same.

 About The Author.

 We are all the same.
 As a result, Ehline committed to protecting civil rights protections for all Americans.
 He writes these articles as public education.
-For more info, keep reading his articles or his legal blog here.
-He can also be reached at the number below or at email@example.com.
+For more info, keep reading his writings or his legal blog here.
+Clients can reach Michael at the number below or at email@example.com.

 - MRC TV: Ill.
 School District Offers Students Of Color, LGBTQ First Chance Back To The Classroom: https://www.mrctv.org/blog/ill-school-district-offers-students-color-lgbtq-first-chance-classroom